 Easy Holiday Dessert Tray

 Putting together a Christmas dessert board of your favorite holiday desserts is incredibly easy and such a fun way to finish off your Christmas dinner.
-It’s a sweet version of a Christmas charcuterie board that can be made completely from scratch or not, it’s up to you!
+Sometimes I even serve it with this fondue chocolate recipe.

 Homemade Dessert Ideas

-Below is a list of my favorites to add, but feel free to add your family’s favorites.
-You can also save a bit of time and effort and hit up your local bakery, support local and add those cookies to your tray.
+Below is a list of my favorite to add to a dessert charcuterie board.
+You can also save a bit of time and effort and hit up your local bakery and add those cookies to your tray.